webb-e/Permafrost-influenced-lake-distribution/data_curation/README.md

 `global_PF_extent.py` Determine whether lakes intersect with glaciers and are within the permafrost region

-`create_PF_PLD.py` Intersect PLD (lake inventory) with geospatial datasets to assign landscape characteristic attributes
+`create_PF_PLD.py` Determine which lakes are within the northern permafrost region and intersect lakes with geospatial datasets to assign landscape characteristic attributes

-`glacial_pf_intersection_sheild.py` Stratify permafrost extent by glacial history and the Canadian Shield
+`glacial_pf_intersection_sheild.py` Stratify permafrost extent by glacial history and the Canadian Shield; determine lake density and coverage

 `future_permafrost_analysis.py` Intersect PLD (lake inventory) with future warming scenarios from Cadburn et al., 2017